 As Derby’s regeneration framework moves the city towards becoming the UK’s hi-tech industries capital, we will equip students with the skills and qualifications to enable them to access high-quality careers in and around the vibrant city.

-If you have not yet registered your interest and would like to be kept updated with the school’s progress, please complete the short form.
+If you would like to be kept updated with the school’s progress, please complete the short form.

 Derby Cathedral School Team